dmathijs/c-7.0-in-a-nutshell/chapters/chapter 2/notes.md

 ```

 Classes in the Inner namespace can always access classes in the outer namespace.
-If you want to refer to a type in a different branch of the namespace hierarchy, you can use a partially qualified name. e.g. Middle.Inner.xxx;
+If you want to refer to a type in a different branch of the namespace hierarchy, you can use a **partially qualified name**. e.g. Middle.Inner.xxx;

-When refering to type pwith the same name in inner and outer namespaces.
+When refering to type with the same name in inner and outer namespaces.
 The inner one will always win.
 Using the outer one will have to be done using it's qualified name.

 Namespaces can be repeated as long as there are no conflict in class names.